Mattea Conforti: 2017–present: Current work

 In 2017, Conforti played the role of Louise in the 2017 revival of Sunday in the Park with George.
 Conforti voiced the titular character of Moon in The Ollie & Moon Show.
 Conforti originated the role of young Anna in Frozen, the stage adaptation of the 2013 film of the same name, first in a pre-Broadway tryout in Denver, then on Broadway in March 2018.
 Reception for the show was generally positive, and Conforti's performance was praised.
 For example, The Washington Post wrote that she and Ayla Schwartz, who portrayed young Elsa, were "exceptionally cast", while BBC News wrote that she was "super-perky" She left the cast during November 2018.

 Conforti played the titular character in The Muny's Matilda the Musical.
 She received mostly favourable reviews.
 Tanya Seale of BroadwayWorld called her "the delightful earworm" and Mark Bretz of Ladue News called her "dazzling".
 Conforti voiced young Elsa in Frozen II.
 She played Millie Manx in NOS4A2.
 The series was cancelled after its second season.

 In 2021, Conforti portrayed the younger version of the character Janice Soprano in the film The Many Saints of Newark.

+In Fall of 2024, Conforti enrolled in Harvard University.
+She is a member of Harvard's Hasty Pudding Theatricals, where she played the role of "Al Dente" in the troupe's 176th production "101 Damnations".